 7. NAHN United Health Foundation Scholarship

-This scholarship is for members of the National Association of Hispanic Nurses (NAHN), who have enrolled full-time in a nursing program.
-The scholarship awards $5,000 for three years.
+These scholarship programs are for members of the National Association of Hispanic Nurses (NAHN) who have enrolled full-time in a nursing program.

 8. Native Hawaiian Health Scholarship Program

 The National Health Service Corps, part of the U.S. Health Resources & Services Administration, offers this scholarship to native Hawaiians pursuing careers in health care.
 The scholarship covers tuition and other school-related costs and provides a monthly stipend.
-In return, you must work in a medically underserved area within Hawaii for every year of funding you receive.
+In return, students must work in a medically underserved area within Hawaii for every year of funding they receive.

 9. NBNA Nursing Scholarships

-The National Black Nurses Association offers a number of scholarship programs for NBNA members.
-Applicants must have at least one year of school remaining and awards vary from $1,000 to $6,000 depending on the specific scholarship.
+The National Black Nurses Association, Inc., offers several scholarship programs for NBNA members.
+Applicants must have at least 1 year of school remaining, and awards vary from $1,000 to $15,000 depending on the specific scholarship.

 One $1,000 scholarship is offered to PNAA members who are graduate students pursuing a doctorate or post-master’s degree.
 Other academic requirements may apply.